 Kolimbari can be used as a starting point for visiting important sights and places.

 Diktynna or Britomartis was a daughter of the God Zeus.
-Born, according to mythology, right here on Crete, she was a mountain goddess and was known for her hunting and love of nature.
-King Minos, who ruled Crete and lived in the Minoan Palace of Knossos, fell in love with Diktynna and pursued her for a full nine months chasing her along the length of Crete.
-But Diktynna wanted to remain a virgin and would not give in to Minos' attentions.
+Born, according to mythology, right here on Crete, she was a mountain goddess and was known for her hunting skills and love of nature.
+King Minos, who ruled Crete and lived in the Minoan Palace of Knossos, fell in love with Diktynna and pursued her for a full nine months chasing her across Crete.
+But Diktynna wanted to remain a virgin and would not give in to Minos' pressure.
 He chased her to the edge of a cliff and being trapped, she threw herself off.

 Fishermen saved her in their nets (